Margin Trading on WhiteBIT

 When does position liquidation occur on WhiteBIT?

 However, what if the price falls even further against a long position?
 At that point, the exchange may automatically close the position due to its unprofitability, forcibly liquidating it.
 It is called liquidation, which occurs after a Margin Call.
-On WhiteBIT, the Maintenance Margin Fraction (MMF) for each leverage is displayed in the ‘Information’ section.
+On WhiteBIT, the Maintenance Margin Fraction for each leverage, ranging from 1x to 10x, is 2.5%.

 Example: